garwin00/paula_scher/README.md

 ### Known Issues :

-- Nav broken on mobile devices
+- Nav needs to be responsive, currently disabled at phone resolutions
 - <s>Intro section background needs hidden at smaller resolutions</s>
-- Code indents
 - No HTML wrapping